ReadingAndThinking.com

 27. The Effective Executive by Peter F. Drucker, Jim Collins

-Being effective is what managers must do but in all knowledge organizations.
+Being effective is what managers must do in all knowledge organizations.
 Every knowledge worker is actually a manager, even if he has no so-called authority, as long as he can make outstanding contributions to the organization.

 The effectiveness of managers is often the most critical factor in determining the effectiveness of an organization's work.